core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 The URI of the PUT request MUST be set to the URI of the targeted datastore.

 The payload of the PUT request MUST carry a CBOR array containing the new content of the datastore.
 The CBOR array MUST contain a list of pairs of delta and associated value.
 A delta represents the different between the current SID and the SID of the previous pair within the CBOR array.
-Each value is encoded using the rules defined by [I-D.veillette-core-yang-cbor-mapping].
+Each value is encoded using the rules defined by {{-yang-mapping}}.

 On successful processing of the CoAP request, the CoOL server MUST return a CoAP response with a response code 2.04 (Changed).